- The DSA Woodshed

 Approach

 Use the sorted characters of each string as a hash key.
 All anagrams produce the same sorted tuple, so they land in the same bucket in a defaultdict.
+Alternate group_anagrams_countkey keys on a 26-length character-count vector instead of sorting, trading the sort for a fixed-size linear scan.

 When to Use